Polish Mortgage Calculator 2026

 What is RRSO and why does it matter?

-RRSO (Rzeczywista Roczna Stopa Oprocentowania) is the APR (Annual Percentage Rate) — it includes not just interest but all mandatory costs like bank fees and insurance.
-By law, Polish banks must display RRSO.
-Use it to compare real costs across different bank offers.
+RRSO (Rzeczywista Roczna Stopa Oprocentowania) is the APR (Annual Percentage Rate).
+It includes not just interest, but also mandatory costs like bank fees and insurance.
+By law, Polish banks must show RRSO.
+Use it to compare the real cost of different offers.

 What is WIBOR and how does it affect my mortgage?